casper-network/docs-archive/technical-framework/node/communications.md

 * By indicating that the information was new the callee is signalling to the caller that once it has done the validation of the Block it will relay the information, therefore the caller can be content that by informing this node it carried out the number of gossips it set out to do, i.e. it will have to serve the full Blocks up to R number of times.
 * By indicating that the information wasn't new, the callee is signalling that it will not relay the information any longer, therefore the caller should pick another node if it wants to live up to its pledge of relaying to R number of new nodes.

-Nodes expect the ones that indicated that the Block meta-data was new to them to later attempt to download the full Blocks.
+Nodes expect the ones which indicated that the Block meta-data was new to them to later attempt to download the full Blocks.
 This may not happen, as other nodes may notify them too, in which case they can download some Blocks from here, some from there.

 There are two forms of lying that can happen here: